Cottingley, Bradford

-Cottingley is a suburban village within the City of Bradford in West Yorkshire, England between Shipley and Bingley.
+Cottingley is a suburban village within the City of Bradford district in West Yorkshire, England between Shipley and Bingley.
 It is known for the Cottingley Fairies, which appeared in a series of photographs taken there during the early 20th century.

 Etymology

 The village is first mentioned in the Domesday Book of 1086 as Cotingelai in the wapentake of Skyrack and the lands of Erneis of Buron.
 The first element is the personal name Cotta (the origin of which is unknown), and the second the suffix -ingas denoting a group of associated people.
 Thus the Cottingas were a group descended from or otherwise associated with someone called Cotta.
 This group name was then compounded with the Old English word lēah ('open land in a wood').
-Thus the name once meant 'the clearing of the descendants of Cola'.
+Thus the name once meant 'the clearing of the descendants of Cotta'.

 History

 The village was clustered around the original St Michael's Church, Cottingley Town Hall and the Sun Inn.
 This village was 2.5 mi from Bingley, with Cottingley Bridge a mile closer.

 In 1917, two girls, 15-year old Elsie Wright and nine-year old Frances Griffiths, claimed to have photographed fairies in the dell (Cottingley Beck) at the bottom of their garden.
 This led to the Cottingley Fairies hoax, which still resonates in the village into the modern day.
 The village has a festival to celebrate the story (Cottingley Fairy Fest), and in 1997, parts of a film inspired by the story, FairyTale: A True Story, were filmed in the village.